 As discussed above, when a beneficial owner of shares held in "street name" does not give instructions to his or her broker, bank or other securities intermediary holding his or her shares as to how to vote on matters deemed to be "non-routine" under NYSE rules, the broker, bank or other such agent cannot vote the shares.
 These unvoted shares are counted as "broker non-votes."
-Proposal 1 is considered to be "non-routine" under NYSE rules, and we therefore expect broker non-votes to exist in connection with this proposal.
+Proposals 1, 2 and 3 are considered to be "non-routine" under NYSE rules, and we therefore expect broker non-votes to exist in connection with these proposals.